History of Estonia: Terra Mariana

 In 1227 the Sword Brethren conquered the last indigenous stronghold on the Estonian island of Saaremaa.
 After the conquest, all the remaining local pagans of Estonia were ostensibly Christianized.
 An ecclesiastical state Terra Mariana was established.
 The conquerors exercised control through a network of strategically located castles.

 The territory was then divided between the Livonian branch of the Teutonic Order, the Bishopric of Dorpat (in Estonian: Tartu piiskopkond) and the Bishopric of Ösel-Wiek (in Estonian: Saare-Lääne piiskopkond).
 The northern part of Estonia – more exactly Harjumaa and Virumaa districts (in German: Harrien und Wierland) – was a nominal possession of Denmark until 1346.
-Tallinn (Reval) was given the Lübeck Rights in 1248 and joined the Hanseatic League at the end of the 13th century.
-In 1343 the people of northern Estonia and Saaremaa (Oesel) Island started a rebellion (St. George's Night Uprising) against the rule of their German-speaking landlords.
+Tallinn (Reval) was granted Lübeck town rights by the king of Denmark in 1248.
+It became a member city of the Hanseatic League at the end of the 13th century.
+In 1343, the people of northern Estonia and Saaremaa (Oesel) Island started a rebellion (St. George's Night Uprising) against the rule of their German-speaking landlords.
 The uprising was put down, and four elected Estonian "kings" were killed in Paide during peace negotiations in 1343.
 Vesse, the rebel King of Saaremaa, was hanged in 1344.

-Despite local rebellions and Muscovian invasions in 1481 and 1558, the local Low German-speaking upper class continued to rule Estonia.
-By the end of the Middle Ages, these Baltic Germans had established themselves as the governing elite in Estonia, both as traders and the urban middle-class in the cities, and as landowners in the countryside, through a network of manorial estates.
+Despite the rebellions, and Muscovite invasions in 1481 and 1558, the Middle Low German-speaking minority established themselves as the dominating force in the society of Estonia, both as traders and the urban middle-class in the cities, and as landowners in the countryside, through a network of manorial estates.